Skip to main content

 With a TD variable rate mortgage, your regular payments stay the same even if interest rates fluctuate.
 If the TD Mortgage Prime Rate decreases, for example, more of your payment will go towards the principal.
 And if the TD Mortgage Prime Rate increases, more of your payment will go towards interest.

-In a high interest rate environment, if you haven’t made any changes to your payments, you might have a higher outstanding balance than you anticipated at the end of your term.
+If you haven’t made any changes to your payments, you might have a higher outstanding balance than you anticipated at the end of your term.

 Are variable rate mortgages still a good option?